-A perfect square that has the units' digit 0, must have 0 at the hundreds' place too.
+(i)|'A perfect square with the units digit as 0, must have 0 at the hundreds' place too.
 This is not the case with 340 and therefore it is not a perfect square.

 Encourage students to come up with as many arguments as they can.
 Also, you may want to try this exercise with more numbers.